SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

 Debug Console and type in `max[:, np.newaxis]` to see the same result.

-Looking at the `max` variable, we can see that something looks wrong, as the maximum values for each patient do no correspond to the `data` array.
+Looking at the `max` variable, we can see that something looks wrong, as the maximum values for each patient do not correspond to the `data` array.
 Recall that the input `data` array we are using for the function is

 ~~~